 A touch of 10 kHz changes everything, including the mix buss.

 You really nailed the Neve saturation sound - it’s so musical and satisfying to the ear."

 - Greg Wells (Adele, Katy Perry, Mika, OneRepublic)

 A UNIQUE TONE

-PUSHING THE EMULATION FORWARD
+PUSHING THE EMULATION TO A NEW LEVEL

 EQ84 emulates one of the most desired EQ module in the history of recording and mixing.
 Its warm, fat, and rich sound, with an incredibly detailed midrange, still excite even the most experienced engineers who are mixing with it.

 EQ84 includes the simulation of both the Line and Mic preamplifiers. this section can be pushed in order to enrich the sound with its characteristic musical saturation.